djalbat/watchful-cli/README.md

 ### Examples

-* In this example we build a bundle for an ES6 and [JSX](https://reactjs.org/docs/introducing-jsx.html) application using the default Babel and browserify.
+* In this example we build a bundle for an ES6 and [JSX](https://reactjs.org/docs/introducing-jsx.html) application using the default Babel and Browserify tools.

 The developer dependencies in the `package.json` file would like something like this: